r/Whatcouldgowrong Subreddit Stats and Best Posting Times

 About r/Whatcouldgowrong

-r/Whatcouldgowrong was created on April 27, 2013, making it 12 years and 10 months old and one of the older subreddits on Reddit.
-With 7,843,831 members, this is a large and well-established subreddit with significant reach and influence on Reddit.
+r/Whatcouldgowrong was created on April 27, 2013, making it 13 years old and one of the older subreddits on Reddit.
+With 7,885,177 members, this is a large and well-established subreddit with significant reach and influence on Reddit.

 r/Whatcouldgowrong is a large-scale Reddit community centered on sharing user-submitted content depicting moments where plans, attempts, or actions have visibly and often dramatically failed.
 With over 7.8 million subscribers, it functions as a significant hub for observing unintended consequences, primarily through short videos and images.
 The atmosphere is characterized by a blend of schadenfreude and communal amusement, where the sheer scale of engagement—evidenced by average posts garnering over 16,000 upvotes and 600 comments—fosters a dynamic focused on rapid content consumption and reaction.
 While centered on failure, the community generally maintains a lighthearted, non-malicious tone; comments frequently highlight the humor in the mishaps or speculate on the sequence of events, though overt mockery is typically discouraged by moderation in favor of shared observation.
 Peak activity on Sunday evenings UTC aligns with periods of high user availability for休闲 browsing.